The first value from a specified set of records.

 also be a field in domain.

-The DFirst() function may be used in VBA or in an SQL query.
+The DFirst() function can be used in VBA or in an SQL query.

 “If you are planning for a year, sow rice; if you are planning for a decade, plant trees; if you are planning for a lifetime, educate people” ~ Chinese Proverb